Overview

 investments at prices we consider reasonable or favorable, or find buyers at any price.

-Concentration Risk: Certain investment strategies focus on particular asset-classes, industries, sectors or types of
+Concentration Risk: Certain investment strategies focus on particular asset-classes, industries, sectors or types

-areas of focus than a strategy that is more broadly diversified across a wider variety of investments.
+such areas of focus than a strategy that is more broadly diversified across a wider variety of investments.

-Interest Rate Risk: Bond (fixed income) prices generally fall when interest rates rise, and the value may fall below
+Interest Rate Risk: Bond (fixed income) prices generally fall when interest rates rise, and the value may fall

-par value or the principal investment.
+below par value or the principal investment.
 The opposite is also generally true: bond prices generally rise when

 interest rates fall.
 In general, fixed income securities with longer maturities are more sensitive to these price